Snapchat/camera-kit-flutter-sample/README.md

 https://youtube.com/shorts/YyQwRUQA71I?feature=share

 ## Building and running the app
 These instruction assume your Flutter installed on your machine.
-If you do not or encounter any issues with Flutter, see the installation instructions
+If you do not have Flutter or encounter any issues with it, see the installation [instructions](https://docs.flutter.dev/get-started/install).

 1. Clone or download the project folder
 2. In the terminal, change your directory to where you cloned or unzipped the project folder